Mold Inspection and Testing Delaware

 Mold inspection is, for the most part, a visual inspection of your home or business.
-Property damage experts suggest that a proper mold inspection be carried out using a flashlight, moisture detecting camera (thermal imaging) and a moisture meter for identifying the moisture content of any damaged materials.
+Property damage experts suggest that a proper mold inspection be carried out using a flashlight, a moisture-detecting camera (thermal imaging), and a moisture meter for identifying the moisture content of any damaged materials.

 In some municipalities, mold inspectors must have a license or certification.
 Always look for a contractor with experience in mold inspection and mold remediation.
-The International Institute for Certification, Restoration and Cleaning (IICRC) recommends that any professional mold inspection and remediation technician be certified in Advanced Microbial Remediation Technician (AMRT).
+The International Institute for Certification, Restoration, and Cleaning (IICRC) recommends that any professional mold inspection and remediation technician be certified as an Advanced Microbial Remediation Technician (AMRT).
 You can check for those certifications and many others here.

 The Mold Inspection Process.

 These steps form the foundation of any successful mold inspection.
 Make yourself part of the process and ask questions that ensure that any professional invited into your home or business will be able to provide a mold inspection that is clear and concise.

 A visual inspection is a key part of the mold inspection process.